cometbft/cometbft/docs/references/config/genesis.json.md

 This is used by the ABCI application on the chain.
 It can also be updated on chain by the ABCI application.

-## consensus_params.abci.vote_extensions_enable_height
+## consensus_params.feature_params.vote_extensions_enable_height
 If you enable vote extensions in the genesis file, you have to decide at which height are the extensions enabled.

 > Note: If a value `0` is used, it means the extension will not be enabled.
-In order for it to be enables, a
+In order for it to be enabled, a
 > value greater than `0` needs to be specified.
+This value can also be set on chain by the ABCI application.

 | Value type                           | string      |
 |:-------------------------------------|:------------|